samwong1993/OTHR/readme.md

 Published by Sen Huang
 Email: hsen@se.cuhk.edu.hk
 ##Function
+* main.m: you can test our algorithm.

-* MonteCarlo.m : Monte Carlo Simulation for the real world data/sythetic data.
+* MonteCarlo.m: Monte Carlo Simulation for the real world data/sythetic data.
 * ABC.m: Return value of A/B/C.
 * beta_bound.m: Return the permitted direct distance of the sensors by golden section search.
 * CRLB_tdoaOTHR.m: Calculate the Crame-Rao Lower Bound.